 Researchers interested in finding information within the Nixon Library collections

 should begin by identifying the media and using the Finding Aids specific to each type.
+Consult the Guide to Holdings for a comprehensive list of processed and unprocessed Library collections, with descriptions and links to finding aids, inventories, and online content.

 In order to facilitate research, the staff of the Nixon Library has also prepared lists of collections by subject on select topics.